 - Marketers who aren’t able to nurture the leads effectively

-- Marketers who manually manage email campaigns and blog posts
+- Marketers who manually manage email campaigns and post posts

 - Marketers who cannot assimilate trackable metrics for different marketing activities